Mati365/searchpunch/README.md

 ## What does it offer? ⭐

 1. 0-downtime reindexing
-2.  automatic removing unused indices based on IaC namespace definition ♻
+2.  automatic removing unused indices
 3.  synchronization of data between any database using async generators
 4.  automatic detection of index settings / mappings modification and reindex modified inndices
 5.  bulk reindex of records